alhajee/ckan/doc/user-guide.rst

 Users, organizations and authorization
 ======================================

-CKAN users can register user accounts and log in.
+FMLD users can register user accounts and log in.
 Normally (depending on the site setup), login is not needed to search for and find data, but is needed for all publishing functions: datasets can be created, edited, etc by users with the appropriate permissions.

 Normally, each dataset is owned by an "organization".
-A CKAN instance can have any number of organizations.
-For example, if CKAN is being used as a data portal by a national government, the organizations might be different government departments, each of which publishes data.
+A FMLD instance can have any number of organizations.
+For example, if FMLD is being used as a data portal by a national government, the organizations might be different government departments, each of which publishes data.
 Each organization can have its own workflow and authorizations, allowing it to manage its own